 When To Aerate A Lawn

-The best time to aerate a lawn depends on several items: grass type, geographical location and time of year.
+The best time to aerate a lawn depends on grass type, geographical location and time of year.

-In reality the best time to aerate the lawn is just before the grasses growth season and the grass begins to rapid vigorous growth.
+In reality, the best time to aerate St Augustine grass is just before the grasses growth season – summer – and the grass begins rapid vigorous growth.

 For example, Fescue grass produces its most productive grow (roots and tops) in the fall, so September and October are the best months to aerate fescue lawns.

-After the lawn – zoysia grass, and centipede grass – has greened up (March) and on the verge to start vigorous growth being April, that would be the time for aerating the lawn.
+After the lawn – zoysia grass, and centipede grass – has greened up (March) and on the verge of vigorous growth in April, that would be the time for aerating the lawn.

 Warm season grasses like St. Augustine and Bermuda recover quickly from aeration, June or July coincides with their prime growth season.